 Do you ever read your Bible and think, “Whaaat?
 What does this have to do with me?”
 Maybe you’re reading an Old Testament passage, and you just don’t get it.
 Or you’re skimming over something you’ve read a hundred times thinking, “Been here.
 Read before.”
+Verse mapping can help.

-You wonder if you should stick with it or just go AWOL from your quiet time.
+Some days you wonder if you should stick with it or just go AWOL from your quiet time.

 Finally, a nugget of truth in verse 5 caught my attention: “Consecrate yourselves, for tomorrow the Lord will do amazing things among you.”
 I could see it had a command and a promise.
 But what did that word “consecrate” mean?
 Consecrate is something a priest does, right?
 Not something for home schooling moms.